bytecode001/f1dashboards/README.md

 ## 📝 Credits & License

-- Data: [Kaggle F1 Dataset](https://www.kaggle.com/datasets), Ergast API, Wikipedia (for post-2024 manual updates)
+- **Data:** Kaggle F1 Dataset, Ergast API, Wikipedia (for post-2024 manual updates)
-- Logo & graphics: by Francesco Saviano
+- **Logo & graphics:** by Francesco Saviano
-- Dashboard code: MIT License
+- **Dashboard code:** MIT License

+**Attribution is not required, but if you find this project useful and decide to use or share its content, please consider crediting [F1 Dashboards](https://f1dashboards.com) and Francesco Saviano.
+Your support helps keep the project open and growing!**

-- This site is an independent, non-commercial project not affiliated with Formula 1 Group.
+*This site is an independent, non-commercial project and is not affiliated with Formula 1 Group, FIA, or any F1 teams.*

 ---